Swedish parliament committee says government failed in pandemic handling | Health

 Swedish parliament committee says government failed in pandemic handling

-Sweden's centre-left government failed in several aspects of its handling of the COVID-19 pandemic, the country's parliament constitutional committee said on Thursday.
-The committee did not weigh in on Sweden's controversial no-lockdown strategy.
-"The government has failed in its handling of the pandemic, and that is serious," MP Karin Enstrom of the opposition right-wing Moderates told a hearing.
+Sweden's centre-left, minority government failed in several aspects of its handling of the COVID-19 pandemic, parliament's constitutional committee said on Thursday.
+The government was slow to put in place a testing and tracing system, failed to protect of the elderly and there was a lack of clear lines of responsibility between national and local authorities, the committee said.

+Sweden's centre-left, minority government failed in several aspects of its handling of the COVID-19 pandemic, parliament's constitutional committee said on Thursday.

+The government was slow to put in place a testing and tracing system, failed to protect of the elderly and there was a lack of clear lines of responsibility between national and local authorities, the committee said.
+It did not comment on Sweden's controversial no-lockdown strategy.
+"It is ... clear that Sweden was not sufficiently prepared before (the pandemic) and we can learn from many of the underlying failures that have been identified," Hans Ekstrom, deputy chairman of the committee and a Social Democrat lawmaker, told a hearing.

+Sweden has been an outlier in the fight against the pandemic and has opted against lockdowns, instead relying on mostly voluntary measures.
+The death toll has been higher than that among its Nordic neighbours, but lower than in most European countries that opted for lockdowns.
+The committee said that the government should have been quicker to set up a framework for testing and tracing, quicker to draw up a law giving it wider powers to deal with the crisis and quicker to isolate care homes for the elderly.

 - Sweden